eudoxia0/eudoxia0.github.io/article/_posts/2023-04-22-dependency-resolution-made-simple.md

 | $\false \lor \true$                                                        | $\true \land \true$ is true.    |
 | $\true$                                                                    | $\false \lor \true$ is true.    |

-The Boolean satisfiability problem is this: given an expression in logic, is there some assignment that makes it true?
-(And, if there is, ideally, we'd like to find at least one of those assignments.)
+The **Boolean satisfiability problem** is this:

+>Given a logical expression, find an assignment of variables to truth values that makes it true.

-Solutions to this problem have surprisingly many useful applications, including dependency resolution.
+Solutions to this problem have surprisingly many useful applications.
+You'll notice this is worded similarly to the statement of the dependency resolution problem above.

+Boolean satisfiability is pretty thoroughly solved.
+By translating from one problem to the next, we can profit from decades of work in this area.
+The next section explains how.

 # Translating the Problem